Ziyang-Geodesy/L2M-Reg/README.md

-# [ISPRS, 2026]L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models
+# [ISPRS,2026]L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models

 > 🚧 **Status: Under construction.**
 > Code and data are being organized and will be released very soon!